 #

-Above most likely opens in vim editor, if you are new to it, it would be an extra complication in addition to rebasing.
-It is important not to panic and read all commands, as well as get familiar with basics of vim editor (understanding two modes of Command and Insert and how to save and exit :wq! while in command mode).
+Above might opens in vim editor, if you are new to it, it would be an extra complication in addition to rebasing.
+It is important not to panic and read all commands, as well as get familiar with basics of vim editor.
+Note that you can change the default editor to vscode or anyone you are more comfortable with.

 git rebase --abort